Complexity order of multiple resource algorithms: Complexity order

 where the Lagrange multiplier $\lambda_{N}$ is chosen so that there is a predetermined value of $\hat{\epsilon}=\epsilon\left(\bm{N}\right)$.
 Differentiating again,

 This is the same equation as before, except with $\lambda_{N}=1/\lambda_{\epsilon}$.
-Since the value of the Lagrange multiplier itself is eliminated from the solution, the scaling results are unchanged.
+Since the value of the Lagrange multiplier is eliminated from the solution, the scaling is unchanged.
 The minimum resource usage $N$ for a total error $\epsilon$ is obtained when: